gowthaman-murugan/casl-with-featherjs-plus-example/README.md

-# Example of CASL integration in Feathers-plus app
+# Example of CASL integration with Feathers-plus app
  This is an example application which shows how to integrate [CASL](https://stalniy.github.io/casl/).

  Application uses `jwt` tokens for authentication.

+ Used packRules and unpackRules

  Rules are stored in [database](https://stalniy.github.io/casl/abilities/database/integration/2017/07/22/database-integration.html),while user login fetch the rules based on the roles and  help of packRules decreases serialized rules and   [storing the ability](https://stalniy.github.io/casl/abilities/storage/2017/07/22/storing-abilities.html) to JWT

  Permission logic are define in src/hooks/authorize.js.
-Rules can be unpacked and  specified for authenticated and anonymous users.

 ### Example for abilities